nZac/presentation-decorators/README.md

 # Decorators and Spam, it's whats for breakfast

 This is a presentation on decorators given to DerbyPy, the Greater Louisville, KY Python Meetup.
-Find us at https://www.meetup.com/DerbyPy.
+Find us on [Meetup](https://www.meetup.com/DerbyPy).

 ## Getting started

-Most of the code in this repository runs without any additional packages since it is just demos, however some require Flask and wrapt.
-To install all the dependencies do the following:
+This code uses iPython notebook for the demonstration.
+If you want to run the examples you will need to install the dependencies.
+The dependencies come prepackaged with the repo.

 **The short version**
 - Create a virtualenv
-- Run `pip install --use-wheel --no-index --find-links=requirements/wheelhouse -r dev.txt`
+- Run `pip install --use-wheel --no-index --find-links=requirements/wheelhouse -r requirements/dev.txt`

 **The long version**